This example shows you how to capture and process images from a Raspberry Pi Camera Module V2 connected to the NVIDIA® Jetson Nano using the

 sobelEdgeDetectionAlg() takes image and threshold input for edge detection and returns the results of edge detection algorithm.
 We will call this function on the images captured in a loop.
 The threshold variable

 thresh can be varied to get a proper edge image.
-This way we can use the webcam access capability of the support package to tune the algorithm suitable for the specified webcam.
+This way we can use the camera access capability of the support package to tune the algorithm suitable for the specified camera.

-To deploy the above example as a stand-alone application on the target, follow the example Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson.
+To deploy the above example as a stand-alone application on the target, follow the example Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson Nano.

-This example introduced an application where images coming from a webcam connected to an NVIDIA Jetson are processed in MATLAB using a Sobel edge detection algorithm.
+This example introduced an application where images coming from a camera connected to an NVIDIA Jetson Nano are processed in MATLAB using a Sobel edge detection algorithm.